api4ui/abl-procedure-libraries/README.md

-# abl-procedure-libraries
-ABL procedure libraries
+# ABL procedure libraries
+In this repository you can find the procedure libraries used by the api4ui frontend.
+This libraries are specific for OpenEdge backends